firecat53/dockerfiles/syncthing/README.rst

 Create config volume::

     # docker run -v /config --name syncthing_config busybox /bin/true

+Decide which version of the Dockerfile to use and rename it to 'Dockerfile'.
+Use the .systemd version if you have an external container manager like systemd that will restart the container automatically when Syncthing restarts.
+Otherwise use the .supervisord version.

 Update Syncthing version to latest values in the Dockerfile, update desired <username> in the Dockerfile and supervisord.conf.